Letters of Evaluation

 Using Interfolio (recommended)

 The UGA Pre-Health Advising Office strongly encourages applicants to use Interfolio to collect and submit their letters of evaluation.
 With an established Interfolio account, you can have your letters of evaluation submitted directly to AMCAS for a delivery fee.
-Interfolio has 1-year, 3-year, and 5-year plans for maintaining your letters should they be required in the future.
+Interfolio offers free accounts to store documents with a flat rate of $48 per year for 50 deliveries.
 According to Interfolio, your letters will be maintained even if your account expires and you can renew your account any time.

 Applicants can elect to use the AMCAS application service directly to upload their letters.
 To do so, you must provide each of your letter writers with the AMCAS Letter Request Form.
 Your evaluators can then use the form to either upload your letter directly into the AMCAS Letter Writer portal or mail your letter.
 Keep in mind that the Letter Request Form does not become available until the AMCAS application opens (usually in early May).